michael mack press release

 performs nationally-acclaimed solo show

-Mack was five years old when his mother was diagnosed with paranoid schizophrenia, and his 90-minute performance chronicles her decades-long odyssey through psychosis into redemption.
+Mack was five years old when his mother was diagnosed with paranoid schizophrenia, and his 80-minute performance chronicles her decades-long odyssey through psychosis into redemption.

-Directed by Daniel Gidron, this award-winning production has played nationwide at venues that include the US Library of Congress, the Harvard Medical School, and Off-Off-Broadway at the Times Square Arts Center.
+Directed by Daniel Gidron, this award-winning production has played nationwide at venues that include the US Library of Congress, Foxwoods Resort, Off-Off-Broadway at the Times Square Arts Center, and for faculty and students of the Harvard Medical School.

 Written in collaboration with his family, Mack's multi-character monologue gives voice to his mother and the voices that haunt her, as well as his father and other family members as they navigate a devastating reality.